finbourne/configuration-sdk-python/sdk/docs/ConfigurationSetsApi.md

 	  ArgsConfigurationLoader
 )

-# Use the finbourne_configuration ApiClientFactory to build Api instances with a configured api client
+# Use the lusid_configuration ApiClientFactory to build Api instances with a configured api client
 # By default this will read config from environment variables
 # Then from a secrets.json file found in the current working directory
 api_client_factory = ApiClientFactory()